Spel

 Spel (released February 9, 2004, on the Heilo catalog at the Grappa label – HCD 7188) is a live recording and the fifth album from the Norwegian folk band Bukkene Bruse.

 Review

 Bukkene Bruse, alone and in creative interaction, creates new Norwegian folk music, yet traditional, with the album Spel.
 This likable traditional folk band comes up with a live recording of their most famous songs.
 All in new arrangements together with new material.
 The sound is good, and in addition the musicians are performing some solo tunes in a convincing manner.
-This time they also performe with the Norwegian string quartet Vertavo, that gives the album an extra energy.
+This time they also perform with the Norwegian string quartet Vertavo, that gives the album an extra energy.